 The answer to those questions may seem frivolous, but they are also deadly serious – because, as well as being a joke, it is also completely true (except for the bit about the Rabbi).

-The Imam, our pal Muhammad, is a notorious practical joker and an activist on clergy abuse of power with abuse survivor organisations.
-The Priest, William Campbell-Taylor, is threatening Muhammad with the law because he produced a range of underwear featuring the cleric’s name, while the revered “William Campbell-Taylor is Pants Party” is celebrated by its multiple activists and supporters as a sure win at the forthcoming General Election.
-This is part of an ongoing cause that ourselves and our friends champion of preventing narcissistic faith leaders from using their religious standing to gain political influence, lie and cheat, charm and manipulate, and trample on little people in the process.
-This has included our prankster friend challenging Campbell-Taylor in lawful public protest, having exposed his politician dishonesty, and laughing at William the clergy-come-politician (the latter being an accountable public official), when in his never-ending political manoeuvres the latter has crossed the ethical line of hurting people, while still using cynical buzzwords like “the Common Good” as ends to justify his unscrupulous means.
+We are activists on clergy abuse of power with abuse survivor organisations.
+And the sex abuser Priest, William Campbell-Taylor (aka “Father William Taylor”), is threatening us with the law because we produced a range of underwear featuring the cleric’s name, while the revered “William Campbell-Taylor is Pants Party” is celebrated by its multiple activists and supporters as a sure win at the forthcoming General Election.
+This is part of an ongoing cause that ourselves and our friends champion of preventing narcissistic faith leaders like William Campbell-Taylor (aka “Father William Taylor”) from using their religious standing to gain political influence, lie and cheat, charm and manipulate, and trample on little people in the process.
+This has included activists for abuse survivors challenging William Campbell-Taylor in lawful public protest, having exposed his politician dishonesty, and laughing at William Campbell-Taylor the clergy-cum-politician (the latter being an accountable public official), when in his never-ending political manoeuvres the latter has crossed the ethical line of hurting people, while still using cynical buzzwords like “the Common Good” as ends to justify his unscrupulous means.

-As ridiculous as it is, part of Muhammad’s legal defence now hinges on proving that producing these pants was an attempt at humour, the natural wit of a fun prankster personality which anyone who knows our friend personally - including Campbell-Taylor – already knows to be the case.
-That his protest was a joke aimed at challenging the Priest’s political shenanigans in the public interest.
-That our pal was not harassing or defaming William by insinuating that he was literally a set of underwear.
+As ridiculous as it is, part the legal defence now hinges on proving that producing these pants was an attempt at humour, the natural wit of a fun prankster personality which anyone who knows us and friends personally – including Campbell-Taylor – already knows to be the case.
+That our protest was a joke aimed at challenging the Priest’s political shenanigans in the public interest.
+That we were not harassing or defaming William by insinuating that he was literally a set of underwear.

 Isaac’s dead now, so he can’t help us out.
 But perhaps you can.
 It is very much incumbent upon us all now to declare that we find this funny – indeed, we believe it to be a joke.
 To declare our objection in the strongest possible terms to the criminalising of humour as a form of dissent and protest.
 To indicate that William Campbell-Taylor can only be cast as figuratively, rather than literally, pants.
 The future of cackling depends on it.